 Beijing Zoological Gardens (北京动物园)

-This zoo was initially named as 'Leshan Gardens' (乐善园) in 1906 as an Imperial agricultural experimental farm for cultivating plants as well as raising animals that were bought from Germany or presented by foreign dignities to the Emperor.
+The Beijing Zoo was initially named as 'Leshan Gardens' (乐善园) in 1906 as an Imperial agricultural experimental farm for cultivating plants as well as raising animals that were bought from Germany or presented by foreign dignities to the Emperor.
 The farm was subsequently open to the public in 1908.
 Under the successive rule of the Northern War-lords, Japanese and Nationalist Government, the zoo became desolated.
 With the founding of People's Republic, the farm was reopened to the public in 1950 and formally designated to its present name 'Beijing Zoo' in 1955.
 Soon after, the zoo developed rapidly and now it houses more than 7,000 animals of over 600 different species.

 The first building that caught my attention was this marble archway of the main entrance (left photo below).
 Interestingly it combined both Chinese and Western style element; for example the four Roman-style columns stood in front of the archway and a western-like emblem in the middle of the archway which was formed by Chinese lions and dragons.
 Right after the entrance is the Panda exhibition hall (大熊猫馆), that requires a separate entrance fee (right photo below).
 Besides pandas, other China's rare animals are also exhibited inside this area.